 - Create a compelling headline that will capture media attention and give journalists what they need to write a story about you or your campaign

-- Develop a concise, compelling body of text with key talking points supported by facts, figures, quotes from experts in the field, etc. If possible, use visuals such as graphs or charts to make data more accessible to readers who are not familiar with the topic at hand
+- Develop a concise, persuasive body of text with crucial talking points supported by facts, figures, quotes from experts in the field, etc. If possible, use visuals such as graphs or charts to make data more accessible to readers who are not familiar with the topic at hand

 - Include contact information for all relevant parties, including spokespeople and supporting organizations